LAION-AI/laion.ai/blog/paella.md

 Code: https://github.com/dome272/Paella <br>
 Model: https://huggingface.co/dome272/Paella <br>

-### Goal
-So you see, there are no heavy math formulas or theorems needed to achieve good sampling qualities.
-Moreover, there are no constants such as alpha, beta, alpha_cum_prod etc. necessary as in diffusion models.
-This makes this method really suitable for people new to the field of generative AI.
-We hope we can set the foundation for further research in that direction and hope to contribute to a world where AI is accessible and can be understood by everyone.

 ### Limitations & Conclusion
 There are still many things to improve for Paella to get on par with standard diffusion models or to even outperform